 President: Nathan Price

-Nathan Price works in the software industry but has had a life-long passion for space exploration and development.
+Nathan Price recently started working for KBR to train to be a flight controller on the SPARTAN team supporting the ISS at NASA Johnson Space Center.
+(His participation in the North Houston Space Society is strictly personal and unaffiliated with KBR or NASA.).
+Previously he worked in the software industry for 25 years at several places including NeoSoft, T1 Design, Idea Integration, Compaq, HP, and Anaplan.
+But he has had a life-long passion for space exploration and development.
 In 2017, he thought it would be good to start a local chapter of the National Space Society.
 The chapter began meeting monthly at his home in January 2018, and moved to the Barbara Bush Library in 2019 and then in March 2020 meetings had to move online.
 He is also involved in other space related projects such as his personal project Countdown to the Moon that will capture a wide variety of views of our return to the moon and our future in space through daily interviews, and he is a Space Hero Insider which will be a global, reality show contest to send an extraordinary, non-astronaut citizen to the International Space Society (ISS) for 10 days.
 Space exploration and development will benefit humanity, and the North Houston Space Society will work to spread this vision and connected to the daily lives of our community.
-Contact him at firstname.lastname@example.org
+Contact him at email@example.com

 Vice President: Greg Stanley